xiaodaigh/JDF.jl/README.md

 type_compress!(df, compress_float = true)
 ```

-`String` compression is _planned_ and will likely employ categorical encoding combined RLE encoding.
+`String` compression is _planned_ and will likely employ categorical encoding combined with RLE encoding.

 ## Benchmarks
 Here are some benchmarks using the [Fannie Mae Mortgage Data](https://docs.rapids.ai/datasets/mortgage-data).
 Please note that a reading of zero means that the method has failed to read or write.